A Surefire Recipe for Podcast Episode Descriptions

 Using Keywords Strategically

-Teasing the Content Without Spoiling
+Teasing Without Spoiling

 Formatting Your Description for Maximum Impact